The Biggest Sharks in the World: Nightmares Beneath the Waves

 They are highly aggressive and present a great risk to humans when they are around.
 With a maximum length of around eleven feet, they are not the biggest sharks out there, but their thick bodies and ferocious temperament make them among the most dangerous.

 The largest of the hammerhead species can grow over 20 feet long.
 Though they've been depicted in action movies as dangerous adversaries of international spies, these giants are primarily fish eaters and rarely pose a danger to humans.
 Though there are documented hammerhead attacks on people, they are almost always defensive in nature.

-In rare cases they can inflict damage on careless divers.
-Like anything else in nature, if it has teeth and you don't respect it you may end up with short and sad list of regrets when it comes to the Hammerhead.
+In rare cases, they can inflict damage on careless divers.
+Like anything else in nature, if it has teeth and you don't respect it you may end up with a short and sad list of regrets when it comes to the hammerhead.